-The result of the analysis showed that there was a significant relationship in As, Cd and Cu in water among the four sites of the study area (tab.1, fig 2).
-In Liza parsia, all the heavy metals showed a significant variation among the three tissues(tab.2).
-Significant was at P>0.01 and P>0.05 level.
-Accumilation of As in water showed strong positive correlation with all the tissues of fish(tab 3), while the remaining metal showed strong relation with each of the fish tissue respectively(tab 4,5 and 6).
+The results of the analysis showed that the concentration of As, Cd and Cu in water among the four sites .(table.1).
+In Liza parsia, all the heavy metals showed significant variation among the three tissues(table.2).
+Significant was observed at the P>0.01 and P>0.05 level.
+Accumilation of As in water showed strong positive correlation with all the tissues of fish(table 3), while the remaining metal showed strong relation with each of the fish tissue respectively (table 4,5 and 6).